Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

                 place_id : int
-                    Numerical code representing the geographic region for the scrape job Find the correct code via setup of a real search on the iNaturalist 'Explore' page The code is contained in the url of the search This scraper only supports a single place_id value per search
+                    Numerical code representing the geographic region for the scrape job
+                    Examples: 6986 for South Africa, 7146 for Zimbabwe Find the correct code by executing a normal search on the iNaturalist 'Explore' page The code is contained in the url of the search (click on the url in the address bar) This scraper only supports a single place_id value per search

                 taxon_id : int
-                    Numerical code representing the taxon for the scrape job Find the correct code via setup of a real search on the iNaturalist 'Explore' page The code is contained in the url of the search This scraper only supports a single taxon_id value per search
+                    Numerical code representing the taxon for the scrape job
+                    Examples: 26036 for Class Reptilia (reptiles), 85553 for Suborder Serpentes (snakes) Find the correct code by executing a normal search on the iNaturalist 'Explore' page The code is contained in the url of the search (click on the url in the address bar) This scraper only supports a single taxon_id value per search

                 start_page : int
-                    Specifies which page of the returned search results the scrape job will begin at Use of a value of 1 is recommended (begin scraping at the first page of results) The application will not allow start_page values such that start_page*per_page > 10000
+                    Specifies which page of the returned search results the scrape job will begin at A value of 1 is recommended (begin scraping at the first page of results) The application will not allow start_page values such that start_page*per_page > 10000

                 per_page : int
-                    Specifies the number of observation records to be returned per page of search results Use of a value of 100 is recommended
+                    Specifies the number of observation records to be returned per page of search results A value of 100 is recommended

                 db_name : str
                     Specifies the name of the database into which records will be accessioned

                 table_name : str
                     Specifies the name of the destination data table (within the db_name database) for storage of scraped records